Kathy Carley MS, OTR/L

 May Chou MA, OTR/L

-May Chou received her Master of Arts degree in Occupational Therapy from the University of Southern California in 2016.
-She received her bachelor’s degree in psychology and sociology with a certificate in Developmental Disabilities and Human Services from the University of Massachusetts Amherst in 2012.
+May Chou May Chou received her Master of Arts degree in Occupational Therapy from the University of Southern California in 2016.
+She received her Bachelor’s degree in psychology and sociology with a certificate in Developmental Disabilities and Human Services from the University of Massachusetts Amherst in 2012.
 Prior to starting OT school, May worked as a residential advisor at Berkshire Hills Music Academy, a music school for young adults with developmental disabilities.
 May is an active member of the American Occupational Therapy Association and recently presented at their annual conference.
 She has continued to grow her knowledge by attending courses for Sensory Integration Theory, Sensory Integration Assessment, Sensory Integration Treatment, and Reflexes.
 May Joined the Project CHILLD team in January of 2016.

 Danielle Walsh MS, OTR/L